chrisbartoloburlo/stmonitor/README.md

 ```
 After authenticating with the server, the client is granted exclusive access to a resource via a token `origTok`.
 The token might expire after a while and the server would send a `Timeout` message, allowing the client to request another token.
 Otherwise, the client can revoke the token prematurely by sending `Rvk` and the session terminates.

 In this type, the username communicated by the client would be validated using the function `validateUname()`.
 Similarly, the monitor will validate the token `origTok` issued upon successful authentication using `validateTok()`.
 The monitor would also check that when the server sends a resource in `Res`, the token included in the `Get` message (`reqTok`) was equivalent to the one issued earlier in the `Succ` message (`origTok`).
+The token included in the revoke message `rvkTok` would also be checked to ensure it is the same as `origTok`.

-The functions `validateUname()` and `validateTok()` can be found in [`util.scala`]().
+The functions `validateUname()` and `validateTok()` can be found in [`util.scala`](https://github.com/chrisbartoloburlo/stmonitor/blob/master/examples/src/main/scala/examples/auth/util.scala).
 For the sake of the example, they will always return `true`; one can change their return value to `false` and see that the monitor indeed flags a violation.
-The monitor `Monitor.scala` and `CPSPc` found in the auth/ directory were generated automatically from this type upon compilation.
+The monitor `Monitor.scala` and `CPSPc` found in the `auth/` directory were generated automatically from this type upon compilation.

 We provide the implementation of two different client-server setups in which this monitor can be launched: